dvarrazzo/psycopg-brighton-2016/README.rst

     cd slides
     make html
-    make pdf    # This requires Prince, see Landslide docs

 The slideshow has an interactive part with more complex requirements: you can build the entire environment with::